For Premier Experiences, Experience Premier

 (843) 237-9903 /

-From Cagnes-sur-Mer, St. Paul de Vence, Nice, and Aix-en-Provence, to Avignon, Saint-Remy-de-Provence, and Gordes … and the many picturesque villages in between, let Premier Tours & Travel enliven your senses on this private, small group tour of Provence.
-Partake in wine and olive oil tastings, gaze upon sunflowers and lavender fields, and experience unsurpassed culinary delights throughout your 11-day trip through Provence.
-Return to our fully private villa to relax in the countryside and gaze upon the Luberon mountains, the experience sunsets over the hilltop village of Gordes, and wander amongst the home's gardens and olive groves as you make your way to the pool.
-Participate in evening interactive, cooking preparations as part of your exclusive, private Chef's dinners prepared by our private celebrity chef or local French chef at the villa.
-Truly a Premier experience!
+From Marseille and Aix-en-Provence, to Avignon, Saint-Remy-de-Provence, and Gordes … and the many picturesque villages in between, our Expert Host will enliven your senses.
+Partake in wine and olive oil tastings, gaze upon seasonal sunflowers and lavender fields, and experience unsurpassed culinary delights throughout your trip through Provence.
+Return to your villa to relax in the countryside and gaze upon the Luberon mountains, the experience sunsets over the hilltop village of Gordes, and wander amongst the home's gardens and olive groves as you make your way to the pool.
+Enjoy Chef dinners as a highlight of this exclusive Premier experience.

 DAY-BY-DAY IN PROVENCE

 Depart United States for Marseille, France*

 Day 1 — Marseille — Aix-en-Provence

 Arrive Marseille airport in the morning, followed by private transfer to your hotel in Aix-en-Provence, Hotel Le Pigonnet, (or similar).
 Enjoy time at leisure until you connect to get acquainted with the group and Aix-en-Provence with a highlights walking tour followed by a Welcome Dinner.